-A and a min Vary (atual are t

 Academic Year (student

-cohort covered by 2022-23
+cohort covered by 2023-24

-specification)
+specification) 2023 2 1

 Module Code 2001

 Module Title Basic Epidemiology

 Module Organiser(s) Professor Oona Campbell, Dr Giorgia Gon, Dr Jackie Cook,

-and Dr Kerry Wong

 Faculty Epidemiology & Population Health

 FHEQ Level Level 7

 Credit Value CATS: 10

-ECTS: 5
+Credit value ECTS: 5

 HECoS Code 101335

 Term of Delivery Term 1

-Mode of Delivery For 2022-23 this module will be delivered by predominantly face-to-face teaching modes.
+Mode of Delivery For 2023-24 this module will be delivered by face-to-face

-Lectures will mainly be pre-recorded with others taking place live and recorded; all will be available to view online.
-Other sessions, including practical sessions, will mostly be held in person, with online sessions held as needed, for example, to accommodate online only MSc programmes.
+teaching modes.

+Lectures will be delivered live and recorded.
+Other sessions,

+including practical sessions, will also be held in person.

-Mode of Study This module will be taught online and in-person for the academic year 2022-23.
-Both full-time and part-time students follow the same schedule.
-Practicals will take place on Tuesday mornings from 9.30-11am.
-Where lectures are done live, they will take place from between 11.30 and 12.30pm on Tuesdays.
+Mode of Study This module will be taught in-person for the academic year

+2023-24.
+Both full-time and part-time students follow the

+same schedule.
+Practicals will take place on Tuesday

+mornings from 9.30-11am.
+Live lectures will take place from

+between 11.30 and 12.30pm on Tuesdays.

 Language of Study English.

 Pre-Requisites An understanding of basic algebra and numerical calculation

-- is required.
+is required.

 Accreditation by None

 Professional Statutory

 and Regulatory Body

 Module Cap (indicative None (Numbers may be capped at 350 due to limitations in

 number of students) staffing)

 Target Audience Compulsory module for:

 MSc Public Health

 MSc Public Health for Eye Care

 MSc Medical Statistics

 MSc Nutrition for Global Health

-MSc Demography and Health 1

-MSc Reproductive and Sexual Health Research 1

-MSc Control of Infectious Diseases 1

-1 Students can opt to take Extended Epidemiology

-Recommended module for:

-MSc Health Policy, Planning & Financing

-Module Description This module introduces students to the basic concepts and methods of epidemiology to help them understand, interpret, and apply basic epidemiological methods.
+MSc Climate Change and Planetary Health MSc Demography and Health 1 MSc Reproductive and Sexual Health Research 1 MSc Control of Infectious Diseases 1 1 Students can opt to take Extended Epidemiology Recommended module for: MSc Health Policy, Planning & Financing Module Description This module introduces students to the basic concepts and methods of epidemiology to help them understand, interpret, and apply basic epidemiological methods.
 It is aimed at students who do not have any background in epidemiology.
-It is assessed through one formative multiple-choice test, a practice paper review and a summative assessment at the end of the module (to be handed in before Term 2).

-Duration 10 weeks at 0.5 days per week

-Timetabling slot Term 1

-Last Revised (e.g. year June 2022
+It is assessed through one formative multiple-choice test, a practice paper review and a summative assessment at the nd of the module (to be handed in before Term 2).
+Duration 10 weeks at 0.5 days per week Timetabling slot Term 1 Last Revised (e.g. year 2023 changes approved)

-changes approved)

-Programme(s) This module is linked to the following programme(s) Status MSc Reproductive and Sexual Health Research 1 Compulsory MSc Public Health (All Streams) Compulsory MSc Medical Statistics Compulsory MSc Nutrition for Global Health Compulsory MSc Public Health for Eye Care Compulsory MSc Demography and Health 1 Compulsory MSc Control of Infectious Diseases 1 Compulsory MSc Health Policy, Planning & Financing Recommended 1 Students can opt to take Extended Epidemiology
+Programme(s) Status This module is linked to the following programme(s) MSc Reproductive and Sexual Health Research 1 Compulsory MSc Public Health (All Streams) Compulsory MSc Medical Statistics Compulsory MSc Nutrition for Global Health Compulsory MSc Public Health for Eye Care Compulsory MSc Climate Change and Planetary Health Compulsory MSc Demography and Health 1 Compulsory MSc Control of Infectious Diseases 1 Compulsory MSc Health Policy, Planning & Financing Recommended 1 Students can opt to take Extended Epidemiology